-Science Outreach Catalyst Kits, or SOCKs, contain exploratory physics and science activities specifically designed for SPS chapters to use in outreach presentations to local elementary, middle and high school students.
-Each SOCK comes with an instruction manual and a classroom set of materials.
-SOCKs are created and assembled annually by the SPS national interns and national office staff.
+Science Outreach Catalyst Kits, or SOCKs, are free to SPS chapters (while supplies last) and contain an exploratory physics and science activity that is specifically designed for SPS chapters to use in outreach presentations to elementary, middle and high school students.
+Each SOCK comes with the essential materials to conduct a set of demonstrations, a comprehensive manual, and instructions on how to expand the demonstration to become a tried-and-true outreach activity.
+It's designed for chapters just starting out or those who are demo pros.
+SOCKs are designed and implemented annually by the SPS National interns and SPS National office staff.

 Request an SPS SOCK for Your Chapter

 SPS SOCK requests are accepted through an online application form.
 Please note that you will need to provide:

 - Contact information and the SPS membership number for the student project leader.

 - Your school and SPS chapter information.